-On the basis of E.C.J. case law, a distinction is made between active and passive holding companies.27 A passive holding company has no economic activity that gives entitlement to claim a credit for input V.A.T.
+On the basis of E.C.J. case law, a distinction is made between active and passive holding companies for purposes of V.A.T.91 A passive holding company has no economic activity that gives entitlement to claim a credit for input V.A.T.
 Its activities consist exclusively of the collection of dividends as well as the realization of capital gains upon disposition of shares or participations.
 In comparison, an active holding company is involved in its subsidiaries' management in return for remuneration.
-To the extent that its activities are neither exempt nor outside the scope of V.A.T., an active holding company can credit input V.A.T.
+To the extent that its activities are neither exempt nor outside the scope of V.A.T., an active holding company can credit input V.A.T. against output V.A.T.